 Conflict of Interest Statement

 KAW received an Honorarium from Abbott Nutrition for an Educational Symposium in 2021.
 She receives honoraria as Associate Editor of Osteoporosis International (2024), and formerly as Associate Editor for Journal of Bone and Mineral Research (2018-2023).
+KAW will receive a Nestle Nutrition Institute honorarium for this article.

 Funding Sources